(Una traducción al español de esta historia se puede encontrar al final de esta página.)

 “I have started to collect a couple donations from people who have stepped up to give some stuff,” she said.
 “There has been such a good turnaround with the community, and I’m so happy and grateful that we have such a great community to be able to help.”

-She said plans for funerals are still uncertain, depending on the condition of the remains and arrangements that may need to be made outside the area.
+She said funeral arrangements remain uncertain and will depend on the condition of the remains and coordination that may need to take place outside the area.

 Back along Harvey Point Road, neighbors continue to stop at the memorial — some quietly, others lingering — all trying to process the loss.